Exhibition Stand Design Ideas

-With light boxes and curved tension fabric systems hung from the ceiling, it’s impossible to miss the stand from afar, however up close - there’s also some intricate details that allow this space to stand out.
+With lightboxes and curved tension fabric systems hung from the ceiling, it’s impossible to miss the stand from afar, however up close – there are also some intricate details that allow this space to stand out.
 We particularly love the 90 degree curved lightbox that surrounds a seating area.

-Our final features stand for August takes a creative approach to capturing attention.
+Our final features stand for August takes a creative approach to capture attention.
 Whilst at Unibox we’re passionate about using advanced lighting techniques, sometimes the most creative approaches can catch the eye.

 Here Jaded used standard lighting with hundreds of balloons tied to the top of the structure that gave the stand a blue hue, whilst the beautifully designed seating area drew visitors in.